ANTANANARIVO

 Dalila Dalléas Bouzar, with her dual culture, approaches the image, the object and the sacred from a different angle, considering the cultural differences she creates and the dominance of western representations in art history.
 Identifying herself above all with African women and their traditions, the artist draws from Algerian memory the forms of a history of violence to which her works respond.
 From the image to the body, between the forces of the cosmos and the powers of the spirit, Dalila Dalléas Bouzar sheds light on these wounded identities and pays tribute to their strength and resilience.

-BIOGRAPHY OF DALILA DALLEAS BOUZAR
+INTERVIEW OF DALILA DALLEAS BOUZAR